AlliKhalifa/AlliKhalifa-41189-My-Reflective-Portfolio/My Reflective Portfolio.md

 For me this week was very useful and significant as I developed new learnings about the core ideas and dilemmas that we face daily as humans, especially for my case at my work as I go through many business processes  and how we could do it if we apply modelling, talking here about ‘Modelling people’ and how to apply it through using the following models:

-**Rational**: How people use the ‘Optimise to Maximise’ concept in order to optimise for their goals **Behavioural**: this model uses observations of human behaviours, modelling them as close as possible in order to predict **Rule-Based**: learnt interesting content about rule based in how psychology is used to understand some rules that people seems to be using predicting how they will (i.e. The Schelling model)
+**Rational**: How people use the ‘Optimise to Maximise’ concept in order to optimise for their goal.

+**Behavioural**: this model uses observations of human behaviours, modelling them as close as possible in order to predict.

+**Rule-Based**: learnt interesting content about rule based in how psychology is used to understand some rules that people seems to be using predicting how they will (i.e. The Schelling model)

-**Signalling**: I learnt about its types (Continous & Discrete) but what more caught my attention is the ‘The girl in the foyer’ story that was one of the best stories that I read in long time, maybe because it relates to us as student going through our internships and looking for our experience in the near future, but what a great example to show the idea behind signalling, throwing herself  into the lion’s den to achieve her goal, which formed the ‘Costly Signalling Theory’
+**Signalling**: I learnt about its types (Continous & Discrete) but what more caught my attention is the ‘The girl in the foyer’ story that was one of the best stories that I read in long time, maybe because it relates to us as student going through our internships and looking for our experience in the near future, but what a great example to show the idea behind signalling, throwing herself  into the lion’s den to achieve her goal, which formed the ‘Costly Signalling Theory’.

 **Value and Power**: I learnt in this concept how that the collective output cannot be separated into individual components, how do we divide values and how it contributes toward the whole game value.